 8. Mutual Trust Is Fostered Between Employees and the Railroad

 One of the cornerstones of any positive organizational culture is trust.
-Trust among managers, labor representatives, government regulators, and assessors can go a long way to support safety by facilitating open and honest communication and minimizing fears of reprisal.
+Trust among all railroad employees, from craft employees to senior leaders, can go a long way to support safety by facilitating open and honest communication and minimizing fears of reprisal.
 Employees who have developed a relationship of trust with their supervisors may feel more willing to raise safety concerns in novel situations when they are unsure of how the railroad might respond.

 9. The Railroad Is Fair and Consistent in Responding to Safety Concerns